FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 * Navigate to the administrative user interface, and go to "Applications".
 * Click the green **+** button to add a new application to your FusionAuth instance.
 * Add a name for your application.
 I'm calling mine "React Auth".
 * Under the "OAuth" tab, configure the “Authorized redirect URL”.
 This is where you want FusionAuth to redirect the browser with the authorization code after a user successfully authenticates.
-We are redirecting to your app's Express backend.
+We are redirecting to your app's Express backend, which will be on port 3001.
 You need to configure this for two reasons:
 1. If you *don't* and a hacker later steals your Authorization Code by providing their own redirect URL, they can exchange that for a token and act on your behalf.
 2. FusionAuth requires a redirect URL, as does the OAuth standard.
-So, to avoid that mess, enter `http://localhost:3000/oauth-callback`.
+So, to avoid that mess, enter `http://localhost:3001/oauth-callback`.
 We'll build this route later.
 * Under the same "OAuth" tab, configure the “Logout URL” to where FusionAuth should send the user after they (surprise!) log out.
-Enter in `http://localhost:3001/logout`.
+Enter in `http://localhost:3000/logout`.
+This will ultimately send the user to your React frontend, which will be on port 3000, when they are logged out.
 * Click the blue "save" button in the top-right to finish the configuration.

 This is what your configuration might look like: